stavlocker/SpotifyNoDupes/README.md

 git fetch upstream
 ```
 3. Use `git pull upstream master` to keep up with changes from this repository.
 Most GUI git clients will work as expected and some might offer you to submit PRs to the original repo.

+## Known Bugs
+ * The `.exe` release file currently doesn't work as there is no way to set the credentials.

 ## See also
 If you liked SpotifyNoDupes, you'll love [`SpotifyRandomizer`](https://github.com/DanielsWrath/SpotifyRandomizer), a python script to finally truly randomize your playlists (which I contributed a lot to :wink:).
 Thanks [@DanielsWrath](https://github.com/DanielsWrath) for inspiration from the [`SpotifyRandomizer`](https://github.com/DanielsWrath/SpotifyRandomizer) repository.